"Buying that item is never as critical as you think. Today's treasure will go in tomorrow's Salvation Army donation."

 So far I have paid off a little over $17k in the last 3 and a half months and on schedule to pay off another $7200 by the end of April.
-My initial goal is to pay off as much as I can by May 2017, leave only my cards with interest free APRs, and start saving again.
-I am sacrificing savings until May 2017 this year to eliminate the high interest charges.
+My initial goal is to pay off as much as I can by May 2017, leaving only my cards with interest-free APRs, and start saving again.
+I am sacrificing savings until May 2017 this year to eliminate the high-interest charges.

 How do you keep yourself motivated?